uyivzola/python-automation-tools/README.md

 # 📂 File Organizer: Intelligent File Organizer

-FileMinder is a powerful file management tool that helps you organize, analyze, and perform various actions on your files effortlessly.
+File Organizer is a powerful file management tool that helps you organize, analyze, and perform various actions on your files effortlessly.
 It offers a range of features to simplify your file management tasks and enhance your productivity.

 ## Features